JAIL ROSTER & SHERRIFS REPORT | The Montanian

 - Powell, Levi Jessie, 40; arrested on June 13, 2020.
 Charged with two counts of felony intimidation, two counts of privacy in communication, and two counts of partner family member assault – reasonable apprehension.
 Libby City Court. $60,000.

 - Reid, Raymond Obrien, 45; arrested on Jan.
 2 2021.
 Charged with obstructing a police officer, assault non-aggressive apprehension.
 Partner family member assault serious bodily injury.
-Libby City Court. $ 25,000.
+Libby City Court,

 - Rice, Tom Jim JR, 27; arrested on Jan.
 2, 2021.
 Charged with felony partner family member assault strangulation.